alexanderdong8/code4community/README.md

 This program is a chat application where users can log in using Google authentication, submit messages, and view their messages.

 ## Components explanaton
 My application is split into two components, the frontend and backend.
-The frontend is powered by REACT and is how the user is able to see everything on the frontend and submit messages to post.
+The frontend is powered by react and the backend consists of NodeJS, Express and firbebase.
+The frontend/app.js file has consists of all the code in the frontend.
+This includes a form that when submitted will send a POST request to the backend, which will then upload to the database.
+The frontend also shows all the previous messages by mapping through a list of the docs from the firestore database.
+The signInWithGoogle function provides the option to sign in using a google account, which is powered by firebase authentication.

-The user can log in with google, which is powered by firebase authentication.
-When a user submits a message in the form, the time of the message, the user that sent it, and the message itself gets sent to the backend via a POST request and the backend then pushes it to the cloud firestore database.
+When a user submits the form, the message and the email of the logged in account are sent to the backend with a POST request.
+The backend, which is powered by NodeJS and express, will recieve the post request and log the message, email, and the time into the databse.

 ## Fullfillment of requirements
 User can submit a message using this form where I put a restriction of "required" and "maxLength="128" on the HTML input tag, to prevent empty message and  a max message length of 128.